 Sea Fish or Fatty Fish

 Fish is a great source of protein and essential minerals.
 Especially those fatty fish or sea water fish contain Omega-3 fatty acid that may help in a decrease of insulin resistance of diabetic personnel[xi].
 Omega-3 fatty acids found in fish and fish oil protect people from coronary heart diseases.
 Studies have shown that people who eat fish at least once in a week have a lower mortality rate from coronary disease than those who do not.
-As diabetic people tend to be caught by heart related disease, sea fish or fatty fish should be a part of diabetic meal plan at least once or twice in a week.
+As diabetic people tend to be caught by heart-related disease, sea fish or fatty fish should be a part of a diabetic meal plan at least once or twice in a week.

 Chicken is the most popular poultry meat in today’s context.
 Although chicken contains both carbohydrate and fat, yet a portion of chicken with right kind of cooking may be allowed to a diabetic person regularly.
 A diabetic person may be allowed 45-75 grams of carbohydrate per meal depending on individual goal[xii].
 A white chicken breast carries more carbohydrate than this limit.
 Fried chicken especially fast food variety is not good for people with diabetes.
 Here are different varieties of chicken recipes, cooked with Indian masala (cinnamon, cardamom, onion, ginger, chili and turmeric powder etc) and baked or grilled chicken that is recommended for your diabetic meal plan.